aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 ```

-Sending emails through SES verified domain, you could use the prop `sesVerifiedDomain` and pass your verified domain value.
+Sending emails through SES verified domain, `sesVerifiedDomain` must be used to specify the domain.
+When sending emails with a verified domain, the email address does not need to be verified.
+In that case, the identity of the email configuration is allow to be set to the domain instead of the email address.

 ```ts
 new cognito.UserPool(this, 'myuserpool', {